intellifi-nl/webapi-doc/README.md

 Idears:
 * `image` field: so that you can save an optional picture with an item.
 Could be handy for simple front end app without own storage.
+* Add extra timestamp with the last time that the location was updated.
+Could be handy to see changes in your warehouse.

 Spots
 -----